Why Train Employees for Reputation Management

 1. Initial Assessment

-Equip staff with the tools to evaluate the severity of an issue:
+Train staff to quickly categorise the severity of an issue:

 2. Communication Chain